15 Top People Management Skills for 2023

 4. Fostering Trust

 When employees feel trusted by their employer, it instills a sense of confidence and empowerment in them.
 This encourages them to take ownership of their work and responsibilities, leading to increased motivation and higher performance levels.
-They tend to respond positively and perform at or above expectations.

 Feeling trusted also fosters an environment that promotes creativity and innovation, especially in a remote work environment.
 When employees know they are trusted to make decisions and take risks without fear of failure or repercussions, they are more likely to think outside the box and come up with innovative solutions to problems.
-You can make your employees feel trusted with scheduled performance reviews, clearly communicated expectations, and allowing for open communication.

 5. Openness

-Managers should be open to hearing about problems, errors, and other workplace challenges and respond fairly and impartially.
+Openness in the workplace plays a crucial role in preventing workplace toxicity by fostering transparency, trust, and effective communication.
+Thus, managers should be open to hearing about problems, errors, and other workplace challenges and respond fairly and impartially.
 By doing so, they can actively address any issues before they snowball into major setbacks for the team.

 6. Patience/Self-control